-- Name: Name of the playbook
+- Name: Name of a playbook

-tomcat_port : 8080
+hosts : <your hosts> vars: tomcat_port : 8080

-- Name: Name of the block
+- Name: The name of the block

 - Register: Registers the output

-- Msg: It displays the message
+- Msg: Displays the message

 - Keywords: rescue and always

-- It goes to the rescue phase and gets executed if the command in the block fails.
+The code is written in the block.
+It goes to the rescue phase and gets executed if the command in the block fails.

 - Debug and register